mohammad-gh72/TypeScript_React-TodoApp/README.md

-# Simple Todo List App
+# Simple Todo List App to Practice TypeScript

 This simple Todo List project has been created for practicing **TypeScript** with **React** using **Vite** as the build tool.
 The application allows users to manage tasks by adding, editing, and marking them as completed.
 This project serves as a practical example of using TypeScript in a React environment.